Artificial intelligence: A real game changer

 ARTIFICIAL INTELLIGENCE (AI) HAS RIDDEN WAVES of public excitement, skepticism and fear since the 1950s.1 The skeptics, it seems, may soon be silenced.
 When ChatGPT — a language-processing chatbot capable of synthesizing reams of information and generating human-like text in response to queries — became widely available to consumers for the first time in late 2022, it was immediately apparent that a tipping point had been reached.

 Just ask ChatGPT.
-Here’s the response we got — within seconds — when we questioned whether all the hype around artificial intelligence is justified: AI “holds immense potential to drive innovation, improve decision-making processes and tackle complex problems across various fields, positively impacting society.”
+Here’s the response we got — within seconds — when we questioned whether all the hype around AI is justified: AI “holds immense potential to drive innovation, improve decision-making processes and tackle complex problems across various fields, positively impacting society.”
 Clearly, modesty isn’t one of the bot’s “character” traits.

 Why is this finally AI’s breakthrough moment?